pingencom/pingen2-sdk-php/README.md

-# Important information

-This SDK uses the new API V2 of pingen v2.
-Pingen v2 does not share any data with v1 and therefore separate accounts are required.

-If you are looking for the SDK for pingen v1, please visit this repository: https://github.com/pingencom/pingen

 # Requirements

 You need to have an account in pingen v2 and obtain oauth credentials for your desired grant type (usually client_credentials).